San Diego Fire-Rescue Oral Board Interview — What Fire Department Panels Actually Evaluate

 You can be qualified — and still not get hired.
 That is what happens when candidates don't understand how they are being evaluated.

-Created by a Fire Battalion Chief with 33 years of fire service experience — this system was built from real panel rooms and real hiring decisions.
-Not theory.
-The actual scoring system turned around so you can see what the panel sees.
+Created by a Fire Battalion Chief with 33 years of fire service experience — this system was built from real panel experience — so you understand how oral board scoring actually works from the other side of the table.

 If you are serious about getting hired — don't guess your way through this.